 Adobe Photoshop - the imaging software application - has become more than an integral part of graphic designers' working tools.
 Photoshop has earned the reputation of being a mysterious, magical environment where reality is twisted and reshaped, where disintegrating family photos are returned to perfect condition, and where the line between illustration and photography is freely crossed.

-Photoshop provides you some special features like, Image retouching, buttons for your web pages.
-This is best software application available in the market for
+Photoshop provides you some special features like, Image retouching, Advanced Imaging, Special effect using filters, creating stunning backgrounds, images, texts and buttons for your web pages.
+This is best software application available in the market for Image Manipulation.